 By Onele Tshitiza Apples are South Africa's third-largest earners of foreign currency among fruits and nuts.
 South Africa's apple harvest recently started in January, and production is expected to increase by about 1.9 % in the current season when compared to the previous season, looking at a production of 960 000 tons (Figure 4).
 New orchards are coming into production, and the growing regions experienced favourable growing conditions and sufficient water.
-The general outlook of South Africa's apples is positive, as new areas planted will increase and new trees will come into production.
+The general outlook of South Africa's apples is positive, which bodes well for the fresh apple export market.
 Between 2020 and 2029, apple production is anticipated to grow by 2.81 % per annum (BFAP, 2020).
-If the domestic market demand grows steadily with the production, South Africa might need to explore new markets for this pome fruit.
+If the domestic market demand grows steadily with the production, South Africa might need to explore new markets for additional output anticipated in the coming years.
 Global production is estimated to decrease by 3.3 million tons in 2021 compared to 2020, owing to the decline in China's production of about 1.9 million tons caused by its spring frost in some growing regions (USDA, 2020).
 These instances allow South Africa to unlock new markets, especially when the world is in shortage and food security is every government's priority during a pandemic.